What is a Data Platform?

 Businesses regularly face challenges with data management, including the unification of disparate data types housed in various silos, data lakes and on-premise servers.

-The goal of a data platform is to deliver real-time business insights through analytics in a cost-efficient, scalable and secure manner.
+The primary objective of a data platform is to deliver real-time business insights through data analytics, in a cost-efficient, scalable and secure manner.
 Today's most efficient platforms can housed across disparate geographies and in cross-cloud (or multi-cloud) environments to meet unique local or line-of-business requirements andto strenghten business continuity plans.
 They deliver a built-for-the-cloud SaaS-based solution.

 Businesses seek a system provides a one-stop destination.
 A key element of that outcome entails unifying diverse data, including structured and semi-structured data.